Intersubjective Field

 projective identification involves a type of partial collapse of the dialectical movement of subjectivity and intersubjectivity, resulting in the subjugation (of the individual subjectivities of analyst and analysand) by the analytic third

-Ogden argues that projective identification enacts a collapse of the intersubjective field into a coercive third subject that overrides the separate subjectivities of both participants.
+Ogden theorises projective identification as a pathological contraction of the intersubjective field in which the co-created third overwhelms and subjugates the individual subjectivities of both parties.

 Ogden, Thomas, The Analytic Third: Implications for Psychoanalytic Theory and Technique, 1994thesis